 How to Play Hearts

-In this post, you'll learn how to set up, understand the rules, and master the gameplay of Hearts, all while avoiding common pitfalls.
-Let's get started!
+In this post, you’ll learn exactly how to set up, understand the rules, and master Hearts.
+We’ll also share some troubleshooting tips and FAQs so you can avoid common pitfalls.
+Let’s dive in!

 Getting Started: What You’ll Need